flaviostutz/monotag/README.md

 Run 'npx monotag --help' or 'npx monotag tag --help' for info on specific commands

-You can use this as a library also.
+The automatic versioning feature can be used for non-monorepos too and you can use this as a library also.
 Check examples below.

 ## Example